cecat/CeC-HA-Addons/addons/yamcam3/README.md

 ```
 general:
   noise_threshold: 0.1          # Filter out very very low scores
   default_min_score: 0.5        # Default threshold for group scores (default 0.5)
   top_k: 10                     # Number of top scoring classes to analyze (default 10)
   log_level: INFO               # Default INFO.
 In order of decreasing verbosity:
                                 # DEBUG->INFO->WARNING->ERROR->CRITICAL
   sound_log: false              # Create a CSV with all sound group and class scores over time
   ffmpeg_debug: false           # Log ffmpeg stderr (a firehose - includes errors and info)
                                 #   Must also have log_level set to DEBUG
   summary_interval: 15          # log a summary every n min showing the sound groups detected.
   exclude_groups:               # Groups we don't want to report (or log), e.g.,
-    - group1                 #   the 'silence' group in particular can be noisy...
+    - silence                   #   the 'silence' group in particular can be noisy...
-    - group2
+    - group2                    #

 mqtt:
   host: "x.x.x.x"               # Your MQTT server (commonly the IP addr of your HA server)